Forget what comes to mind when you imagine a cactus because Epiphytic Cacti do not grow in the sand, nor do they have large spikes.

-There are many different species of Epiphytic Cacti and they all thrive under essentially the same growing conditions.
-Look for the following genera: Rhipsalis, Selenicereus, Disocactus, Hylocereus and Weberocereus.
+There are many different species of Epiphytic Cacti, and they all thrive under essentially the same growing conditions.
+Look for the following genera: Rhipsalis, Selenicereus, Disocactus, Hylocereus, and Weberocereus.

 Understanding what makes Epiphytic Cacti special will help you make the best decisions concerning their care.
-They need well-draining medium with lots of air space and thrive as houseplants because of their relatively low lighting requirements.
-Unlike Desert Cacti, Epiphytic Cacti should be kept damp, but not soaking wet.
+They need a well-draining medium with lots of air space and thrive as houseplants because of their relatively low lighting requirements.
+Unlike Desert Cacti, Epiphytic Cacti should be kept damp but not soaking wet.
 Allowing them to dry slightly between waterings is also acceptable.